Faemous/alx-pre_course/README.md

-This file is mandatory in all ALX School projects i have just updated this file
+This file is mandatory in all ALX School projects